A little background information

 Hi,

-My name is Don Hutcheson and I’m an independent color management consultant.
-I develop and install ICC and G7™-based systems for agencies, photographers, separators, printers, publishers - in fact anyone who needs accurately-controlled color.
-40 years of color scanning plus a love of color science and photography help me bridge the learning gap between conventional and modern color reproduction methods.
+My name is Don Hutcheson and I’m one of the world's few truly independent color management consultants.
+I develop, install and train ICC and G7+™ solutions for agencies, brands, photographers, separators, printers, publishers, video, cinema - anyone who needs accurate color.
+Over five decades of digital imaging combined with a love of science and photography help me bridge the gap between conventional and modern methods, and solve the most challenging problems.
+Above all, I like to show how easy and fun the otherwise confusing subject of color management can be.

-I am available for hire to set up a system in your own plant, or you can come to one of my G7 Professional training courses.
-You can also catch me preaching the color management gospel and G7 at trade shows, industry meetings and better brew pubs.
+I'm available to set up your own system or you can come to a G7+ Expert training course, hosted by PRINTING United Alliance.
+You can also hear me preach the ICC and G7+ gospels at trade shows, industry meetings and better brew pubs.

 Background

-I learned pre-press color separation through a 5 year apprenticeship at Photengravers Ltd., Auckland, where I operated one of the first two scanners in New Zealand - a Hell C-296 Vario-Cromograph.
-It exposed four separate continuous- tone films, 25 minutes per color, which then had to be screened on an enlarger.
+I learned pre-press color separation through a 5 year apprenticeship at Photengravers Ltd., Auckland, where I operated one of the first two scanners in New Zealand - a Hell C296 Vario-Cromograph.
+It made four continuous-tone films at a blazing 25 minutes per color, which then had to be screened on an enlarger.

-In the late 1970s I worked my way through England, Europe and Iraq (deserves its own page of adventures) before coming to the USA in 1979 with Linotype-Paul Scanner Division (later Royal Zenith, now ICG).
-In 1988 I joined Crosfield Electronics where I ended up in DuPont's Core Technology group working on Digital Waterproof and HiFi color.
+In the late 1970s I worked my way through England, Europe and Iraq (complete with near-death adventures) before coming to the USA in 1979 with Linotype-Paul Scanner Division (later RZ, then ICG).
+In 1988 I joined Crosfield Electronics ending up in DuPont's Core Technology group working on Digital Waterproof and HiFi color.

 I am basically a geek.
-I love to push technologies beyond their intended uses and I believe laziness is the mother of invention - not that I object to hard work - it's just that I hate wasted effort.
+I love to push technology beyond its intended use and I think laziness is the mother of invention.
+Not that I object to hard work - it's just that I hate wasted effort.
 If there's a better, easier, cheaper way of doing something, I like to find it.
 That's why I love color management.
-That's why I invented G7.
+That's how I invented G7.

 Return to top

 From my first day of scanning back in 1968 I was dismayed by the awkward user interface.
-How was I supposed to visualize the end result just by looking at numbers on a dial?
-Why couldn't I see the effect of each control on a color TV, I thought.
+How was I supposed to visualize the end result just by numbers on a dial?
+Why couldn't I see the effect of each control move on a color TV?.
 (Silly idea.)

-In the 1980’s I installed literally hundreds of color scanners in USA Today and other US newspapers, where the average color experience was nil.
-To simplify training and operation I persuaded ITEK (now ICG) to attach a video monitor to the scanner, which showed the operator what we now call a "soft proof".
-The monitor could be calibrated (with difficulty) to simulate any press, which turned scanner operation into a visual process, infinitely easier and faster than before.
+In the 1980’s I installed hundreds of color scanners in USA Today and other newspapers, where the average color experience was nil.
+To simplify training and operation I persuaded the brilliant Peter Nielson (RIP), ITEK's R&D Director, to build a video monitor that displayed a quick pre-scan, showing the operator what we now call a "soft proof".
+The monitor could simulate any press, turning scanner operation into a visual process, infinitely easier and faster than before.
 For this ITEK won the coveted Queen’s Award to Industry.

-To make it easier to compare the monitor image to an actual proof I persuaded Fred McCurdy at GTI to rig up a dimmable D-50 viewing booth that would fit alongside the monitor.
-He complained that he'd never sell more than one, but today the GTI SOFV-1e, is a best seller and absolutely essential for effective soft proofing.
+To make it easier to compare the monitor to an actual proof I persuaded Fred McCurdy (RIP) at GTI to build a dimmable D-50 viewing booth that sits alongside the monitor.
+He said he'd never sell more than one but today it's a best-seller and absolutely essential for effective soft proofing.
 To see how it's used, download my Soft Proofing Tips.

 HiFi Color - making lithography more like photography